 - If you are growing unlicensed hemp, you are a marijuana producer.

-- At this point, administrative rules have been created to facilitate legal hemp production, and will include licensing, background checks, recording of sites with proper GPS formatting, minimum acreage or square footage, and complianceTHC testing of plants.
+- At this point, administrative rules have been in place to facilitate legal hemp production, and will include licensing, FBI fingerprint background checks, recording of sites with proper GPS formatting, minimum acreage or square footage, and complianceTHC testing of plants.

 - OISC's hemp site, section 3 has all the necessary information, including videos, on how to apply for a license